Tilted / A Traced Village (part 2)

 Instead, an online visual journey of work, reflecting the impermanence of the edge and shifting coastal landscapes and geology, will be created.
 Selected organisations and galleries have offered to host one image each on their websites for a short period, before it disappears and is briefly replaced by words, referencing its disappearance into the sea.
 This disappearance of image progressively disrupts the online tour, just as the coastal edge vanishes into impermanent memory, occasionally attempted to be retained in written and visual record.

-I am so thankful to all the folks I met in Skipsea and Hull who shared their stories with me, to and Will Mayes and Byrony Caswell at the University of Hull for their generous time just a day before the university site had to close due to lockdown.
-To Laurence Hill who gave me the idea of the possibility of an online visual journey and to all selected organisations and galleries who offered to become a part of the visual journey.
+I am so thankful to all the folks I met in Skipsea, particular thanks to Peter and Lynn, Jane Cotterill, Charlie and his dog Roy for their warm welcomes and generous, moving stories shared.
+In Hull, Will Mayes and Byrony Caswell at the University of Hull for their generous time and fascinating insights.
+Cea Vulliamy who shared her poetic stories of Skipsea and Shingle Street.
+Jayne Jones at the Feral, Hull who offered invaluable advice and Jane Fare for the welcoming warmth and all the lifts.
+In London and Brighton, Jini Rawlings for her wonderful film edit.
+Andy West for being the best of sounding boards and so so much more.
+To Laurence Hill for his inspiration, who gave me the idea of the possibility of an online visual journey and to all selected organisations and galleries who generously offered to become a part of the visual journey.

-Finally thanks to Edgelandia – Penned in the Margins, for offering me the commission, to Nick, Tom and Kate for all the work they do behind the scenes.
+Finally a huge thanks to Edgelandia – Penned in the Margins, for offering me the commission, to Nick, Tom and Kate for all the work they do behind the scenes.